-There are many pros and cons to consider when choosing a trading platform, including the cost of data, commissions, platform license fees, support for retirement accounts, support for accounts outside of the United States, licensing fees, the responsiveness of their support team when you need help, the look and feel of the interface, compatibility with their hardware (e.g. if they use a Mac or if they prefer to use a tablet or mobile device), and many other factors.
+There are many pros and cons to consider when choosing a trading platform, including the cost of data, commissions, platform license fees, hardware compatibility and efficiency, support for retirement accounts, support for accounts outside of the United States, licensing fees, the responsiveness of their support team when you need help, the look and feel of the interface, compatibility with their hardware (e.g. if they use a Mac or if they prefer to use a tablet or mobile device), and many other factors.

 The decision is also dependent on the asset classes that you want to trade.
 For example, a Futures trader may feel that the low margins that NinjaTrader offers on Futures are important and justify paying for data and the license fee that NinjaTrader requires for full access to their platform's features, while an option spread trader may find the ease of working with options and spreads in thinkorswim with its free data and a no-fee platform to be more important, though they may pay higher commissions and require larger margins.